masikol/barapost/README.md

 # Barapost toolkit

-**"Barapost"** command line toolkit is designed for determination the taxonomic position of nucleotide sequences and subsequent sorting.
-In other words, it performs taxonomic annotation of sets of nucleotide sequences and then separates these sets into different files.
+**"Barapost"** command line toolkit is designed for FASTA, FASTQ and FAST5 files sorting (i.e. separation into different files) according to taxonomic classification of nucleotide sequences stored in them.

 - [Motivation](#motivation)
 - [The default workflow](#the-default-workflow-looks-like)